sellersd/CS452Paper/paper.md

 # Implementation - John
 ---

-Explored multiple translation models and attempted to adapt them to Late Middle English to Modern English translations.
+The authors explored multiple translation models and attempted to adapt them to Late Middle English to Modern English translations.

 The first explored model was a French to English model that the authors could not make function due to versioning errors between Python and the Tensorflow library.